From dealing with maskne to dryness and even chafing behind those ears, here are a few tips to get you through another cold, Covid winter.

 We know the struggle!
 And Luckily, a pretty simple routine can help.

-Opt for masks made of natural materials, they tend to be less irritating and allow you to breathe a bit easier.
-You’ll also want to ensure you are washing them after each use with a gentle, natural detergent.
-It’s also a good idea to always have a few on you.
+It’s a good idea to always have a few masks on you.
 This way, if your mask starts getting a bit moist on the inside you can switch it for a fresh one.
-Because that dampness against your skin will only lead to problems.
+After all, dampness against your skin will only lead to problems.

 Cleanse & Moisturize: